david2999999/Leet-Code-Youtube/README.md

     * Need to prevent overlapping recursive calls?
 MEMOIZATION
     * Save memory from our recursive stack?
 BOTTOM UP APPROACH
     * 2 Sorted Arrays?
 2 POINTER APPROACH
-* What can we do to improve our Brute Force Approach?
+* Optimizing time and space complexity
     * Can we use a different data structure to improve our runtime?
     * Should we use a different algorithm to improve our runtime?
 * How do we approach dynamic programming problems?
     * First find the brute force recursive approach
-    * Then look for overlapping recursive calls, and provide the top down memoization solution
+    * Then look for overlapping recursive calls,
+        * Provide the top down memoization solution
     * Lastly, flip the solution around and find the bottom up approach
 * Trade-offs between time and space?
     * Should we use HashMap/HashSet for quicker lookup?
     * Can we save previously seen values in a data structure?
     * Instead of using data structure, can we use a single value to represent the information we need?
     * Can we find an iterative approach instead of a recursive approach?

-### Side Cases to Consider
+* Side Cases to Consider
-- What if our input is null?
+   * What if our input is null?
-- What if our input is empty?
+   * What if our input is empty?
-- Are there negative values?
+   * Are there negative values?
-- Will our additions overflow?
+   * Will our additions overflow?
-- Off by one errors?
+   * Off by one errors?
-- Is the value inside the boundary of allowed values?
+   * Is the value inside the boundary of allowed values?

 ### Answer
-- Write a "Thoughts Before Coding"
-    - Provide a general idea of the problem
-        - What is the brute force solution?
-        - Can we optimize on the brute force solution?
-    - Is there many parts to the question?
-        - Break down the question
-    - Is this question similar to another question?
-        - Can we use a similar approach to find the solution?
 - Write our a semi-pseudocode explaining our solution to the problem
     - Validate our input
     - What algorithm are we using?